jarleven/Salmon/Proxmox/README.md

 ### Craft Computing
 ```
-Use ANY Headless GPU for Gaming in a Virtual Machine!  https://youtu.be/-34tu7uXCI8
+Use ANY Headless GPU for Gaming in a Virtual Machine! : https://youtu.be/-34tu7uXCI8

+Proxmox GPU Virtualization Tutorial with Custom Profiles thanks to vGPU_Unlock-RS : https://www.youtube.com/watch?v=jTXPMcBqoi8

 ```